 Historically, inversions of the yield curve have preceded many U.S. recessions.
 Thus, the yield curve is considered an important barometer for predicting turning points in the business cycle.

-The current (June 27) 10-2 yield curve reading is 0.83x, and falling.
+The current (June 27) 10-2 yield curve reading is 0.99x, and rising.
+(It was 0.83x on June 29.)